 Internships are available to college students from Texas or studying to receive their undergraduate or graduate degree at a Texas college or university.
 Over the course of the internship, students work under the supervision of THC staff at the agency’s headquarters in Austin and/or in the field at historic sites to complete a project of their choosing.
 Select internship projects allow the option for remote participation in the program.
 Students meet with staff in each of the THC’s divisions and attend weekly “Brown Bag Presentations” with outside preservation organizations to learn about the preservation work happening across the state.

-The application period for summer 2021 internships has now closed.
-The application for summer 2022 will open December 2021.
+The application for summer 2023 will open December 2022.
 Interested in applying?Learn more about program eligibility and apply here.

 Today’s Students are Tomorrow’s Preservationists